How to Type Yourself on the Enneagram Without Relying on a Test

 • You get a feeling of resonance in your gut or in the core of your body.

 • The work of the type seems substantially difficult or impossible.
 Imagining doing the work of your type may feel like it requires you to go against the grain of who you are.
 It may even feel terrifying.
-For example, a type 9 learning that they must get more comfortable with anger and conflict is an overwhelming and scary thing.
+For example, a type 9 learning that they must get more comfortable with conflict is an overwhelming and scary thing.

 • Feelings of being seen and understood.
 This can feel like “Finally someone gets it!”